Technology Timeline

 Explore a timeline of remarkable technological innovations and historical events, from the steam engine to modern-day wonders.
 Discover how people have rapidly achieved ambitious goals together with more impressive examples of collaboration on Fast.

-• 2.6 million years ago: The Pleistocene Epoch (most recent Ice Age)
+• The Pleistocene Epoch (most recent Ice Age)2.6 million years ago

 An epoch characterized by repeated glaciations.